 The Company first assesses whether objective evidence of impairment exists individually for financial assets that are individually significant, and individually or collectively for financial assets that are not individually significant.
-If it is determined that no objective evidence of impairment exists for an individually assessed financial asset, Whether significant or not, the asset is included in a group of financial assets with similar credit risk characteristics and that group of financial assets is collectively assessed for impairment.
-Assets that are individually assessed for impairment and for which an impairment loss is or continues to be recognized are not included in a collective assessment of impairment.
+If it is determined that no objective evidence of impairment exists for an individually assessed financial asset, Whether significant or not, the group of financial assets with similar credit risk characteristics and that assessed for impairment and for which an impairment loss is or continues to be recognized are not included in a collective assessment of impairment.

 Financial Assets Carried at Cost.
-If there is objective evidence that an impairment loss on an unquoted equity instrument that is not carried at fair value because its fair value cannot be reliably measured, the amount of the loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows discounted at the current market rate of return for a similar financial asset.
+If there is objective evidence that an impairment loss on an unquoted equity instrument that is not carried at fair value because its fair value cannot be reliably measured, the amount of the loss is measured as the difference between the asset's market rate of return for a similar financial asset.

 AFS Financial Assets.
 In the case of equity investments classified as AFS financial assets, objective evidence would include a significant or prolonged decline in the fair value of the investment below its cost.
-Where there is evidence of impairment, the cumulative loss (measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that investment previously recognized in profit or loss) is removed from equity and recognized in profit or loss.
+Where there is evidence of impairment, the cumulative loss (measured as the difference between the acquisition cost and the current fair value, less any equity and recognized in profit or loss.
 Impairment losses on equity investments are not reversed through profit or loss; increases in their fair value after impairment are recognized as other comprehensive income.